 You will usually notice newborn skin peeling within a week to three weeks after birth, most often on your baby's hands and feet.

-Sometimes, the peeling of your baby’s skin could be caused by other conditions such as eczema or seborrhoeic dermatitis (cradle cap), according to Healthline and Dr Mark Koh Jean Aan of the Paediatric Dermatology Service, KK Women’s and Children’s Hospital (KKH) Singapore for Health Xchange.
+Sometimes, newborn skin peeling could be caused by other conditions such as eczema or seborrhoeic dermatitis (cradle cap), according to Healthline and Dr Mark Koh Jean Aan of the Paediatric Dermatology Service, KK Women's and Children's Hospital (KKH) Singapore for Health Xchange.

 Peeling and dryness of newborn skin may also be caused by a genetic condition called ichthyosis.

 Also known as atopic dermatitis, eczema can cause dry, red, itchy patches on your child's skin -- usually on the cheeks, at the joints of the legs and arms, or other places where your baby's skin naturally folds, like the neck.